jacobkap/crimebythenumbers/docs/reshaping.md

 install.packages("tidyr")
 ```

 For this chapter we'll use microdata from the New York City Police Department for every stop and frisk they conducted in 2019.
-The data is in an .xlsx format so we can use the `readxl` package to read it into R. Let's call the data "sqf" as it is the abbreviation for "stop, question, and frisk" which is the full name of the dataset.
+The data is in an .xlsx format so we can use the `readxl` package to read it into R. Let's call the data "sqf" as it is the abbreviation for "stop, question, and frisk" which is the full name of the data set.
 Following traditional R naming conventions, we'll keep the object name lowercased.

 ```r